What a high performing team looks like

 With group norms and roles established, group members focus on achieving common goals, often reaching an unexpectedly high level of success.

 Team Topologies recommends around five to eight people on a team.
 My personal experience is that this can be flexible but it’s a reasonable target.
-Eight engineers is often the maximum number of reports that an engineering manager can handle while still having weekly 1:1 meetings and providing enough support, and the team also needs at least PM, UX, and QA as well.
+Eight engineers is often the maximum number of reports that an engineering manager can handle while still having weekly 1:1 meetings and providing enough support (although it can be higher when the team is not in growth mode).
+And the team likely needs other roles besides engineering also.

 Practices of high-performing teams